1-rafael-1/air-quality-monitor/README.md

 | LiPo Battery | 3.7V rechargeable battery.
 I use 2500mA, 7 x 40 x 60mm with a 1.25mm connector | Portable power source |
 | Slide Switch | Slide switch to control power | Power management |

+### Things to know

+The ENS160 sensor and AHT21 sensor are on a combined board here, bough very cheap.
+A EBS160 datasheet and the ENS160 sensor on the board do not always agree on things.
+The AHT21 may in fact be a AHT20 according to some comments...

+Here is what I found not being what I expected:

++ ENS160 ADD pin seems to be floating, sensor will not work if not connected to GND
++ Vendor says 1min warmup time, datasheet says 3min warmup time for ENS160.
+I settle for 1min, and see no difference in readings
++ ENS160 datasheet says InitialStartup happens once in a sensor life for the first hour of operation, after 24h of operation the sensor should permanently store that it is now initialized.
+In reality InitialStartupPhase is the status for the first hour of operation every time the sensor powers up or even just leaves idle state.
+So I just live with that status, it does not seem to matter.
++ AHT21 humidity is always reasonably close to external sensor readings, but temperature is always 2 to 3 degrees Celsius above external sensor readings.
+I just introduced a correction factor in code.

+Bottom line: You buy cheap, you get cheap.

 ## Hardware Connections

 Connect the components to the Waveshare RP2350 board as follows: